-- Education/training (2.2.1): Master's degree in economics, data science, statistics, or related field - Language (2.2.2): A1 -level language proficiency in English - General professional experience (2.2.3): 8 years of experience in data analytics and / or statistics - Specific professional experience (2.2.4): 3 years of experience with developing indices and/or maturity assessment frameworks, and experience in creating data visualisation tools, such as dashboards: - 3 years of full stack web development with strong skills in writing complex SQL Queries - 5 years of experience designing and building data visualization dashboards with an understanding of the appropriate chart types to use to highlight patterns in the data. - 3 years of experience quantifying, tabulating and analysing large, complex volumes of data to transform the data into actionable insights. - Leadership/management experience (2.2.5): - Regional experience (2.2.6): - Development Cooperation (DC) experience (2.2.7): - Other (2.2.8): 3 years of experience in data visualization
+- Education/training (2.2.1): Master's degree in economics, data science, statistics, or related field - Language (2.2.2): A1 -level language proficiency in English - General professional experience (2.2.3): 8 years of experience in data analytics and / or statistics - Specific professional experience (2.2.4): 3 years of experience with developing indices and/or maturity assessment frameworks, and experience in creating data visualisation tools, such as dashboards: - 3 years of full stack web development with strong skills in writing complex SQL Queries - 5 years of experience designing and building data visualization dashboards with an understanding of the appropriate chart types to use to highlight patterns in the data. - 3 years of experience quantifying, tabulating and analysing large, complex volumes of data to transform the data into actionable insights. - Leadership/management experience (2.2.5): N/A - Regional experience (2.2.6): N/A - Development Cooperation (DC) experience (2.2.7): 3 5 years of development cooperation, and/or international development and/or relatable experience on policy development, policy advisory or related projects. - Other (2.2.8): 3 years of experience in data visualization